 War Room is a film that allows African-Americans a voice.
 That is a good thing, but a bad thing is that voice given To these characters is so sanitized and homogenized.
 This movie plays it so safe with the audience it hopes to lure that it betrays any authenticity.

 If you enjoyed the film, I am not saying you are wrong to enjoy it.
 Enjoy.
 Yet know this: the fact that so many Christian films are wretched, overly written, and full of religious jargon is harming this generation.
 Do you want to know one reason for people leaving the church?

 We have made wretched pop culture and called it Christian.
 We have taught lies and called them good theology.
 We have tolerated television preachers that shamed the cause of Christ such as Robert Tilton or Benny Hinn.
 I have a high tolerance for bad pop culture: I watched all of the third season of Star Trek and enjoyed it.
+I would also enjoy to see a good movie deal on Woolworths Catalogue because they sometimes have them.
 I love the Hallmark Channel and I can watch any Christmas film.